• Skip to primary navigation

 Ingredients for creamed potatoes including potatoes, milk and nutmeg.

-• Russet potatoes – sometimes called Idaho potatoes, the high starch content in these classic potatoes helps thicken the soup.
+• Russet potatoes – also called Idaho potatoes, have a high starch content that helps thicken the sauce.

-• Butter – another important ingredient in the bechamel sauce.
+• Unsalted Butter – is another essential ingredient in the bechamel sauce.
 The flour cooks in the butter and creates a roux.

-• Milk & heavy cream – the third ingredient in the bechamel.
-It adds a creamy texture and silkiness to the bechamel sauce.
+• Milk & heavy cream – add a creamy texture and silkiness to the bechamel sauce.

-• Seasonings – (kosher salt, ground black or white pepper, and nutmeg) enhances the flavor of the other ingredients.
+• Seasonings – (kosher salt, ground black or white pepper, and nutmeg) enhance the flavor of the other ingredients.

 • Lemon juice – adds just a touch of brightness to this creamy dish.

-• Paprika – just a touch, adds a pop of color to this dish.
+• Paprika – is optional.
+Just a touch adds a pop of color.
+(Not pictured)

-6. Remove the skillet from the heat and add the heavy cream, 1/2 teaspoon of salt, lemon juice, white or black pepper, and a pinch of nutmeg.
+1. Remove the skillet from the heat and add the heavy cream, half of a teaspoon of salt, lemon juice, white or black pepper, and a pinch of nutmeg.
 Whisk to combine.

 Creamed potatoes in a white bowl on a red and white kitchen towel.